 Jeans, Sir James Hopwood (1877-1946), born Ormskirk, Lancashire.
 Educated Trinity College, Cambridge, second wrangler 1898, physicist, mathematician, cosmologist, author of many books on astronomy.
 He made fundamental contributions to the theories of radiation and stellar evolution, and with Hoyle and Gold proposed the Steady State theory of the universe (ODNB).

-Johnson, Richard Coward (1841-1910), born West Derby, Liverpool and was educated locally.
+Johnson, Richard Coward (1840-1910), born West Derby, Liverpool and was educated locally.
 With a lifelong interest in astronomy he worked as an accountant in family business.
 In 1873 he travelled to the Moab region of Jordan as part of an expedition lead by the cleric, Henry Baker Tristran (1822-1906).
 He was involved in the establishment of the Liverpool Astronomical Society in 1882 being elected president.
-He also distinguished himself as acelestial photographer, capturing a fine image of Comet Morehouse 1908c (see ‘Obit.
-Notices’ MNRAS, 71 (1911), 270).
+He also distinguished himself as a celestial photographer, capturing a fine image of Comet Morehouse 1908c (Obit., MNRAS, 71 (1911), 270; Gilligan 2019).

 Lassell demonstrated the quality and power of his own large reflectors by discovering in 1846 Triton, the largest moon of Neptune, in 1848 independently co-discovering Hyperion, a moon of Saturn, and in 1851 discovering Ariel and Umbriel, two moons of Uranus (ODNB).